-The preferred transom transducer location is within the center 1/3 of the transom (excluding the turbulent area behind the main propeller) for the following reasons:
+The most important part of mounting the transducer on your boat's transom is to choose the best location and orientation.
+The preferred transom transducer location is within the center 1/3 of the transom (excluding the turbulent area around the main propeller) for the following reasons:

-- While trolling, both the bottom graph and Sidefinder will operate provided that the transducer is at least 6" below the water surface. - When the boat is on plane the bottom graph will still work provided that the face of the transducer is in contact with undisturbed water. - Tip: Before deciding on a transducer location, drive your boat at a variety of speeds and have a helper find the spot where the water flows clearest behind the transom.
+- While trolling, both the bottom graph and Sidefinder will operate provided the transducer is at least 6" below the water surface. - When the boat is on plane the bottom graph will still work provided the face of the transducer is in contact with undisturbed water. - Tip: Before deciding on a transducer location, drive your boat at a variety of speeds and have a helper find the spot where the water flows clearest behind the transom.